isc-projects/stork/doc/usage.rst

 Using Stork
 ***********

-This section describes how to use the features available in ``Stork``.
-To connect to ``Stork``, use a web browser and connect to port 8080.
-If Stork is running on a localhost, it can be reached by navigating to http://localhost:8080.
+This section describes how to use the features available in Stork.
+To connect to Stork, use a web browser and connect to port 8080 on the ``Stork Server`` machine.
+If ``Stork Server`` is running on a localhost, it can be reached by navigating to http://localhost:8080.

 Managing Users
 ==============

-A default administrator account is created upon initial installation of Stork.
+A default administrator account is created when Stork is initially installed.
 It can be used to sign in to the system via the web UI, with the username ``admin`` and password ``admin``.

-To see a list of existing users, click on the ``Configuration`` menu and choose ``Users`` .
+To see a list of existing users, click on the ``Configuration`` menu and choose ``Users``.
 There will be at least one user, ``admin``.

 To add a new user, click ``Create User Account``.
 A new tab opens to specify the new account parameters.
 Some fields have specific
 restrictions:

-- Username can consist of only letters, numbers, and an underscore (_).
+- The ``username`` can consist of only letters, numbers, and an underscore (_).
-- The e-mail field is optional, but if specified, it must be a well-formed e-mail address.
+- The ``e-mail`` field is optional, but if specified, it must be a well-formed e-mail address.
-- The firstname and lastname fields are mandatory.
+- The ``firstname`` and ``lastname`` fields are mandatory.
-- The password must only contain letters, digits, @, ., !, +, or -,
+- The ``password`` must only contain letters, digits, @, ., !, +, or -,
   and must be at least eight characters long.

-Currently, users are associated with one of the two predefined groups (roles), i.e., ``super-admin`` or ``admin``, which must be selected when the user account is created.
+Currently, each user is associated with one of the two predefined groups (roles), which are ``super-admin`` or ``admin``; one of these must be selected when a user account is created.
 Both types of users can view Stork status screens, edit interval and reporting configuration settings, and add/remove machines for monitoring. ``super-admin`` users can also create and manage user accounts.